-On this page is a detailed compound interest calculator, along with the compound interest formula.
 The calculator allows you to calculate compound interest from a starting lump sum, periodic additions, and for annual, monthly, and daily compounding periods.
-Finally, our calculator will graph the growth of the investment over time and report a final amount.
+The calculator also graphs the growth of the investment over time and report a final amount.

 Compound Interest Calculator